Victoria Inyama: Early life and education

 Inyama was born in Enugu State, which is the south-eastern part of Nigeria predominantly occupied by the Igbo speaking people of Nigeria.
 She obtained her first B.Sc from the University of Lagos.
-She spoke on Channels TV where she stated during an interview, that she currently is in school studying counseling in the Lewisham Counseling school of London in order for her to be able to aid people mentally.
+She spoke on Channels TV where she stated during an interview, that she currently is in school studying counseling in the Lewisham Counseling school of London to be able to aid people mentally.
 She has also attended the Greenwich school of management located in London.

 Career

 In 1990, she started her career.
 She claimed in an interview that actor Alex Usifo first saw her and helped introduce her to the Nigerian film business.

-Inyama after marrying Godwin Okri, relocated to United Kingdom and this action was detrimental to her acting career as she left the entertainment business and focused on her family.
+Inyama, after marrying Godwin Okri, relocated to the United Kingdom and this action was detrimental to her acting career as she left the entertainment business and focused on her family.

 Personal life

-Inyama was married to Godwin Okri and they have three children together.
+Inyama is married to Godwin Okri and they have three children together.

 Through her social media platform, Inyama revealed her battle with cancer in 2006.